HybridCoe dots

 The NATO Secretary General, Mr Jens Stoltenberg, and the High Representative of the European Union for Foreign Affairs and Security Policy/Vice-President of the European Commission, Ms Federica Mogherini.

-Since April 2017, Hybrid CoE has acquired 35 new participating states.
-Estonia, Norway and Spain joined the Centre in July 2017; the Netherlands, Italy, Denmark, the Czech Republic, Austria, Canada, Romania, and Cyprus during 2018; Greece, Hungary, Luxembourg, Montenegro, Portugal, Slovenia, and Turkey during 2019, Slovakia in 2020; Croatia, Belgium, and Iceland in 2021; Malta in 2022; Ireland in 2023; Bulgaria in 2023; and North Macedonia in 2023.
+Since April 2017, Hybrid CoE has acquired 36 new participating states.
+Estonia, Norway and Spain joined the Centre in July 2017; the Netherlands, Italy, Denmark, the Czech Republic, Austria, Canada, Romania, and Cyprus during 2018; Greece, Hungary, Luxembourg, Montenegro, Portugal, Slovenia, and Turkey during 2019, Slovakia in 2020; Croatia, Belgium, Iceland in 2021; Malta in 2022; Ireland in 2023; Bulgaria in 2023; North Macedonia in 2023; and Albania in 2024.
 A complete list of Hybrid CoE participating states and their joining dates can be found here.